aws-samples/sagemaker-external-repo-access/documentation/deployment-guide.md

 # Deployment Guide
 ---
 ## Deployment Workflow
 The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide.
-The resultant architecture includes an AWS CodePipeline worfklow orchestration that triggers based on a token-authenticated webhook with your internal prviate GitHub repository.
+The resultant architecture includes an AWS CodePipeline worfklow orchestration that triggers based on a token-authenticated webhook with your internal private GitHub repository.
 The worfklow consists of an AWS CodeBuild project to clone remote package repositories so that an additional CodeBuild project can be used to complete static application security testing, software composition analysis, dynamic code analysis, and image vulnerability scanning.

 <p align="center">
   <img src="../img/deployment-workflow.svg">